Secrets ManagerDeveloper Tools

 Commands

 Commands are used to interact with the Secrets Manager CLI.
 Secrets and Projects can be read or written to depending on the permissions given to your specific access token.
-For additional details regarding the commands available for secret and project, use:
+For additional details regarding the commands available for secret and project, use for example:

 • bws secret --help